Nicola Sturgeon unexpectedly quits as first minister of Scotland amid swirl of political setbacks, citing 'brutality' of public life - KESQ

 She said it was difficult to have a private life, noting it was hard to “meet friends for a coffee or go for a walk on your own” and observed that there was a “brutality” to life at the top.

-While she stressed that she could no longer give her full energies to the job, her list of political headaches has grown.
+While Sturgeon underlined that she felt she didn’t have enough left in the tank to perform her duties, her list of political headaches has grown.
 The SNP’s polling has dipped, making a dent in its grip on Scottish politics.
 The independence movement has stalled, with no real chance of a referendum on the cards any time soon.

 She has lost support in her party since she attempted to introduce the controversial bill on gender identification, with some polls suggesting a majority of Scots supported the decision of the UK government to use its powers to block the proposal.
 And her husband was caught in a scandal at the end of last year, after it was reported he had personally loaned the SNP £100,000.